SHARE

 Project description

-INP developed a robust basis for decision-making on future cooling for the paint shop at the Rüsselsheim site.
-First, the existing system was systematically documented, the existing load profiles were evaluated, and future demand was estimated.
-On this basis, four variants were developed:
+INP developed a robust decision framework for the future cooling generation of the painting facility at the Rüsselsheim production plant.
+First, the existing system was systematically documented, current load profiles were evaluated, and future demand was estimated.
+Based on this, four technical variants were developed:

-b) a new building on the same site
+b) construction of a new building on the same site as the old system

-c) a new building in the adjacent room
+c) construction of a new building in an adjoining room

-d) an innovative system with ice storage and CHP.
+d) an innovative system with ice storage and a new CHP unit.

 INP Services